rtalusan13/digtwin/README.md

 - also make it an on screen popup rather than dealing with the tab (same thing with offline calculation)

 center + make update log button more visually appealing

+maybe also hide the code from inspect element, idk just an idea tho